MinellaPersonalProjects/my-tech-teachings/content/about.md

 **Education:** I hold a Bsc in Software Engineering from [Loyola University Chicago](https://www.luc.edu).

 **Experience:** I have worked in various roles in the software industry, from web development to AI platform development.
-Notably, I participated in the development of a cutting-edge AI Platform utilizing AWS SageMaker, equipping our organization with advanced machine learning capabilities.
-Additionally, I designed and delivered a range of Vue WebApps, each serving as a captivating showcase of our AI applications, further establishing my prowess in the field.
+Notably, I participated in the development of a cutting-edge AI Platform utilizing , equipping our organization with advanced machine learning capabilities.
+Additionally, I designed and delivered a range of Vue WebApps, each serving as a captivating showcase of our AI applications.

 ## Skills

 My skill set includes:

-**Programming Languages:** JavaScript, Python, Golang
+**Programming Languages:** JavaScript, TypeScript, Python, Golang, C++

-**Web Development:** HTML, CSS, React, Vue.js
+**Web Development:** NuxtJS, Vue.js, HTML, CSS, React, Express

-**Backend Development:** Node.js, Express
+**Tools/Frameworks:** Docker, Kubernates, AWS Sagemaker

-**Databases:** MongoDB, SQL
+**Databases:** MongoDB, SQL, DynamoDB

-## Hobbies
+## Some Fun Facts About Me

-When I'm not coding, I enjoy:
+- I was a published author at the age of 12 and sold hundreds of copies of my book

-- Creating Fun Projects
+- I am fluent in English and conversational in French and Igbo

-- Reading Interesting Books
+- I am a huge reader and can read about 200 chapters a day of novels

-- Exploring Different Cuisines
+- I like creating fun silly coding projects just for my amusement

 ## Get in Touch